 Provide and maintain adequate access to project Site parking areas.

 Due to space limitations at existing facilities, when necessary, the Contractor shall arrange and pay for any additional parking facilities required for its staff at an off-site location.

-Concrete Batch Plant

-Due to the following site specific issues:

-Delay in crossing of rail tracks

-Quantity of concrete required

-The Contractor may wish to provide a temporary concrete batch plant at the Site during the performance of the Work.
-This will be permitted provided there is no additional cost to the Region and the Contractor provides a proposal of the location, type of facility, haulage routes, appropriate clean-up and restoration at the end of construction which is acceptable to the Region.

 END OF SECTION